nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ---
 ### Sutherland & al 2014
 - "Teams that Finish Early Accelerate Faster: A Pattern Language for High Performing Scrum Teams"
-- Stable Teams were necessary for hyperproductivity.
-We decided to systematically investigate every other major problem that blocks a team from finishing early.
+- A Scrum Pattern is a general reusable solution to a commonly occurring problem within the Scrum framework.
-- A subset of the Scrum patterns form in essence a vocabulary of a Pattern Language for Hyper- Productive Teams.
+- A subset of the Scrum patterns form in essence a vocabulary of a Pattern Language for Hyper-Productive Teams.
+- Generative patterns work indirectly; they work on the underlying structure of a problem rather than attacking the problem directly.
 ---
 1. Stable Teams
 2. Yesterday’s Weather